Tenterden: Chamber of Commerce

 The Tenterden and District Chamber of Commerce, a limited company (TDCC Ltd), promotes and supports businesses in Tenterden and the surrounding area.
 The Chamber is a thriving organisation which holds regular networking meetings for members.
-At Christmas the Chamber place small Christmas trees over the shop doorways and windows of many businesses on the High Street.
-In October it supports the annual Folk Festival.
-In 2013 the Chamber of Commerce launched the 'I Love Tenterden' card – a loyalty card scheme whereby member businesses offer incentives for card holders to use their services; its main aim, to keep trade local to Tenterden.
+At Christmas the Chamber place small Christmas trees over the shop doorways and windows of many businesses on the High Street with financial support from Ashford Borough Council.
 TDCC Ltd is not an accredited Chamber of Commerce, it is a private company limited by guarantee without share capital.

 Horticultural society

 Its Horticultural Society organises lectures and shows throughout the year in a number of locations around the town.

 Kent Army Cadet Force – Tenterden Detachment

 A Detachment of the Army Cadet Force is based on Appledore Road in the Town and training takes place on Monday and Wednesday evenings from 1930 - 2130hrs.
 The Detachment provides a Mayor's Cadet to accompany the Mayor on Civic Duties and also provides a Standard Bearer for the Tenterden Royal British Legion Branch.